 In the School you attend there is a "Security Committee" for the composition of which you can be informed by the Secretariat of the School.
 The purpose of the Committee is the safety, hygiene and protection of the premises of the School but also the safety and health of students and staff.
 You will be further informed by members of the Committee on general and specific issues of its responsibilities.
 We would, however, like to present general guidelines and point out simple rules that, regardless of your type of study, should apply.
-Safety and hygiene rules are presented in the first laboratory course of General Inorganic Chemistry I, of the Laboratory of Organic Chemistry I and of the Laboratory of Physical Chemistry and it is mandatory for all students of the year to attend.
+In addition to the first general and mandatory presentation, monitoring and examination of the basic hygiene and safety principles at the start of the first semester, safety and hygiene rules are presented in the first laboratory course of General Inorganic Chemistry I, of the Laboratory of Organic Chemistry I and of the Laboratory of Physical Chemistry and it is mandatory for all students of the year to attend.